-In the case of the UIH frame the FCS is calculated on the contents of the address and control fields only.
-This means that the I-field is not protected but does permit pre-calculation of the FCS for the repertoire of DLCIs that are to be used.
+In the case of the UIH frame, the contents of the I-field shall not be included in the FCS calculation.
+FCS is calculated on the contents of the address, control and length fields only.
+This means that only the delivery to the correct DLCI is protected, but not the information.
 The FCS is calculated in the normal manner for all other frames in Table 2.